 - 1. There are only two countries. - 2.
-There are only two commodities in both the countries. - 3.
+There are only two commodities in both countries. - 3.
 There are only two factors of production such as labour and capital. - 4.
-There is perfect competition in both the factor and Good markets. - 5.
-Price of each Good equals its marginal cost. - 6.
-Price of each factor equals its marginal productivity. - 7.
-Supply of each factor is fixed. - 8.
+There is perfect competition in both the factor and good markets. - 5.
+The price of each good equals its marginal cost. - 6.
+The price of each factor equals its marginal productivity. - 7.
+The supply of each factor is fixed. - 8.
 In each country, there is full employment. - 9.
-No change in technology.

-- 10. Factors are not mobile between two countries.
-But within countries, factors are totally mobile. - 11.
-There is free and unrestricted trade between the two countries
+No change in technology. - 10.
+Factors are not mobile between two countries.
+But within countries, factors are mobile. - 11.
+There is unrestricted trade between the two countries

-On the basis of above assumptions, production possibility curve indicates the different combinations of two commodities that a country can produce with the given factor endowments and technology.
-The slope of production possibility curve or opportunity cost curve is determined by marginal rate of transformation (MRT).
+On the basis of the above assumptions, production possibility curve indicates the different combinations of two commodities that a country can produce with the given factor of endowments and technology.
+The slope of the production possibility curve or opportunity cost curve is determined by marginal rate of transformation (MRT).
 MRT is a rate at which marginal unit of Good X is substituted for certain units of Good Y.